-5511 to converted down, encod to 6 Sit color.
+BFF - to converted downyencod to 8-bit color.
 Profile configuration For Audio - AAC, OPUS, Raw Audio.
 Name Enter a unique name for the profile.
 Bitrate Specify the bitrate for the profile.
-You can convert the audio sampling rate from 44.1kHz to 48kHz and vice versa.
-Select one of the following options: Sampling Rate Copy from source - if you do not wish to make any changes.
-44.1kHz - to convert a 48kHz audio stream to 44.1kHz.

-- 48kHz to convert a 44.1kHz audio stream to 48kHz. - AAC-LC (default) AAC Low Complexity.
-The simplest and most widely used and supported profile.
+Sampling Rate You can convert the audio sampling rate from 44.1kHz to 48kHz and vice versa.
+Select one of the following options: Copy from source - if you do not wish to make any changes.
+44.1kHz - to convert a 48kHz audio stream to 44.1kHz. • 48kHz - to convert a 44.1kHz audio stream to 48kHz.
+AAC-LC (default) - AAC Low Complexity.
+The simplest and most widely used

-Encoding Profile (for AAC)

-- HE-AACv1 AAC High Efficiency 1.
+- Encoding Profile (for AAC) - HE-AACv1 AAC High Efficiency 1.
 This profile uses spectral band replication (SBR) to enhance the compression efficiency in the frequency domain. - HE-AACv2 AAC High Efficiency 2. couples SBR with Parametric Stereo (PS) to enhance the compression efficiency of stereo signals.
 It is a standardized and improved version of the eAAC+ codec.